olof/hacks/osse/README.md

 I discovered having written this and having it lay around uncommited.
-Declarative argparsing.
-In shell.
+Declarative argparsing, inspired by Python's argparse.
+But in shell.
 Such a weird hack.
 I like it.
 Can't exactly remember what the abbreviation stands for...

 * Olof's Strange Shell Experiment?
 * OSSE Shell Scripting Environment?